 For the stay at home mom, the resume cover letter is an important way to get your foot in the door.
 Your cover letter can effectively shape your personal narrative, explaining why you left the workforce and why you’re ready to return.

-As a stay at home mom, chances are that you’ve developed some additional skills that can be applied in almost any workplace.
+As a stay at home caretaker, chances are that you’ve developed some key strengths that can be applied in almost any workplace.
 Whether it’s time management, budgeting, or organizational skills, these talents can help to add value to your resume.
-Don’t be afraid to include them!
+Don’t be afraid to include them in a core competencies section or your cover letter.

 The good news is that there are tips that can help dads who need to polish up their resumes.
 For example: